emcofa/project-webapp/README.md

 # Train Delay Tracker

-Train Delay Tracker is a mobile app built with React Native and TypeScript as a final project for the course "Web Applications" at Blekinge Tekniska Högskola.
+Train Delay Tracker is a mobile app built with React Native and TypeScript as a final project for the course "Web Applications" at Blekinge Institute of Technology.
 The app allows users to keep track of train delays in real-time using data from the API at [Trafik Proxy API documentation](https://trafik.emilfolino.se).
 This app is designed to make it easy for commuters and train enthusiasts to stay on top of any delays or cancellations that might impact their travel plans.

 ## Installation